This Juneteenth, Learn About African-American History with These Videos

 Patrice Keville

-Patrice Keville (she/her) has worked in marketing and editorial capacities at library and education-focused companies for well over 15 years.
+Patrice Keville (she/her), MLIS, has worked in marketing and editorial capacities at library and education-focused companies for well over 15 years.
 Prior to working at Infobase, she was an Assistant Editor at the H.W.
 Wilson Company, where she worked on H.W.
-Wilson’s Core Collections (formerly Standard Catalogs); she was also Online Editor at Genetic Engineering and Biotechnology News.
+Wilson’s Core Collections (formerly Standard Catalogs).
 She lives in Brooklyn with her husband, Matthew.

 Sharon Golan